Kirurumu Serengeti Camps

 Times to Go

-This mobile camp moves across the Serengeti seasonally to optimise game viewing.
-The Ndutu region (southern Serengeti) plays host to the migration from about December to March, and the calving season for the wildebeest and other plains game is around mid-February to early March.
+The Ndutu region (southern Serengeti) plays host to the migration from about December to March and is the site of South Camp at this time.
+The wildebeest and other plains game calving season occurs here around mid-February to early March.
 Predators love this time of year!

-The herds then move north and west, so the camp moves to its central Serengeti position at this time.
-Whilst the main bulk of the herd continue further north by about July, central Serengeti always has good resident wildlife.
+The herds then move north and west, passing Central Camp, and whilst the main bulk of the herd continue further north by about July, central Serengeti always has good resident wildlife.
+The main herds pass through once again in November and December.

-Up in the very north of the park, bordering the Masai Mara, the northern camp is open June to October.
+Up in the very north of the park, bordering the Masai Mara, North Camp is open June to October.
 Whilst it’s dependant on the rains, the migration tends to reach the north by about mid-July and stay here (and move into the Mara too) until around the end of October.
 It is up here in the north that you might get the chance to see migration river crossings.
-From December to March this camp is located in the Ndutu region for the migration and calving season.

 - Exciting game drives in the Serengeti plains